 3GPP RAN1 did not respond to IEEE 802’s explanation of why 802.11ax adopting an ED threshold of -72 dBm is not appropriate, nor did it repeat its previous request that 802.11ax adopt an ED threshold of -72 dBm.
 On this basis, IEEE 802 considers this issue to be closed.

 Instead, 3GPP RAN1 generally repeated other material from its previous Liaison Statements.
 In particular, 3GPP RAN1 noted that ED based coexistence using a level of -72 dBm was agreed in 3GPP RAN1 “after considerable debate and with wide participation of stakeholders of both LAA and IEEE 802.11 technologies”, and that the use of preamble detection had been considered and rejected.
-IEEE 802 notes that while there was participation by some 802.11 stakeholders in the debate, there was not consensus from all of the stakeholders or from IEEE 802.

 On a more positive note, 3GPP RAN1 informed IEEE 802 that 3GPP RAN1 has defined a mechanism in LAA to allow a different ED threshold to be dynamically configured and that appropriate values will be studied in 3GPP RAN4.
 3GPP RAN1 again noted that 3GPP RAN4 “has decided on the development of a set of coexistence test cases including multi-node tests to verify the coexistence between LAA and IEEE 802.11 devices in various scenarios including testing above and below an ED threshold of -72 dBm for LAA devices”.
 Finally, 3GPP RAN1 noted “equipment would be tested to ensure fair coexistence between LAA and 802.11 systems”.

 In the interest of resolving these outstanding issues, IEEE 802 requests that 3GPP continue to work with IEEE 802 to gather additional evidence relating to LAA/802.11 coexistence